Dilaudid is the brand name of the potent opioid hydromorphone, which is prescribed to relieve moderate to severe pain.

 - Drop in grades at school or production at work

-- Talking a lot about Dilaudid, where to get it, obtaining it, and using it
+- Talking a lot about Dilaudid, such as where to get it, obtaining it, and using it

-Two of the most serious side effects of Dilaudid misuse are overdose and opioid use disorder.
+Two of the most serious side effects of Dilaudid misuse are overdose and opioid use disorder (OUD).

-Dilaudid is a powerful narcotic that can lead to fatal overdose, especially if it is misused and/or taken with other substances like sedatives or alcohol.
+Dilaudid is a powerful narcotic that can lead to fatal overdose, especially if misused or taken with other substances like sedatives or alcohol.

 It is also highly addictive.
-Misusing the medication increases the risk for developing opioid use disorder.
+Misusing the medication increases the risk of developing OUD.

-Treatment for Dilaudid misuse and opioid use disorder can include either inpatient or outpatient options.
+Treatment for Dilaudid misuse and OUD can include either inpatient or outpatient options.
 Both models often include the following:

 - Group and individual therapy sessions involving behavioral therapy interventions, such as cognitive behavioral therapy (CBT)

-- Pharmacological treatments, which commonly involves MAT (Medications for Addiction Treatment) to minimize opioid withdrawal, reduce cravings, and prevent opioid overdose and a return to dangerous opioid use
+- Pharmacological treatments, which commonly involve Medication for Addiction Treatment (MAT) to minimize opioid withdrawal, reduce cravings and prevent a return to dangerous opioid use

 - Dual diagnosis treatment, as addiction often co-occurs with mental health disorders